thisisqubika/react-native-template/README.md

   - `App.js`: Main component that starts your whole app.
 - `index.js`: Entry point of your application as per React-Native standards.

+## Other options
+If your project is intended to use Maps, you should consider starting from branch 'alt/google-maps' which has already integrated the google maps API.
+Please note that you should update .env file and place your own API_KEY for google maps, you can generate it [here](https://console.cloud.google.com/)

 ## Styleguide
 For coding styling we decided to go with ESLint and [Airbnb's styleguide](https://github.com/airbnb/javascript) with a few exceptions that you can find on the [.eslintrc.json](./.eslintrc.json)